iankelk/iankelk.github.io/blog/2024-04-15-chickens/index.md

 Let's use a chicken.

-To get this chicken involved, we're going to use the results of our calculations to create piles of chicken feed, each one representing a potential next word the model might generate.
+To get this chicken involved, we're going to use words and probabilities to create piles of chicken feed, each one representing a potential next word the model might generate.
 The bigger the pile, the higher the probability that the associated word should be selected.

 <Figure
   image={introChicken}
-  alt="Satirical cartoon featuring a robot presenting a chicken with word options for the phrase 'why did the chicken cross the ___', with 'road', 'playground', 'moon', and 'refrigerator' as choices, set against a backdrop of numerous robots working at desks." caption="Generated with OpenAI DALL-E 3 and edited by the author."
+  alt="Satirical cartoon featuring a robot presenting a chicken with word options for the phrase 'why did the chicken cross the ___', with 'road', 'playground', 'moon', and 'refrigerator' as choices, set against a backdrop of numerous robots working at desks." caption="Chickens have the amazing property to choose their food depending on the size of the piles!\nGenerated with OpenAI DALL-E 3 and edited by the author."
 />

 :::warning